Easily build an awesome, fast and efficient home server in the year 2024 (Part 3)

 – GbE disabled14 W

-Optimized (BIOS Power-optimized defaults, WiFi disabled, powertop auto-tune and pcie_asmp in powersave mode)6,4 W
+Optimized (BIOS Power-optimized defaults, WiFi disabled, powertop auto-tune and pcie_asmp in powersave mode, ASPM handled by OS (this bit is important!))6,4 W

 – WiFi enabled7,5 W